hello-willow/assembly-labs/README.md

 ```

 ```
-$ make hw file=exit
+$ make info file=exit
-scripts/homework.sh exit
+scripts/info.sh exit
-Created analytics files in homework/exit/ for bin/exit
+Saved analysis output (objdump, file, strace, hexdump, xxd) in analysis/exit/ for bin/exit
 ```

 ## Content
 ### Labs
 All assembly files are located in `src/`.
+Build utilities will produce executables in `bin/`, and
+output of analysis tools will be saved in `analysis/`.
+(Neither of these output directories is tracked
-Build utilities will produce executables in `bin/` (not tracked by `git`).
-All C code lives in `c-samples`.
+by `git`.)
+All C code lives in `c-examples`.

 | Lab      | Filename | Description |
 | ----------- | ----------- | -----------  |